Nutritional Therapy

 Nutritional therapy provides a holistic approach to these problems using diet and supplement regimes designed for the individual.
 Common areas where nutritional therapy may be beneficial include digestive dysfunction, hormonal imbalances, mental health and immune function.
 Please contact us if you would like to find out whether your particular health concern(s) may benefit from nutritional intervention.

-Dr Karin Elgar completed a three year course in nutritional therapy at the Institute for Optimum Nutrition and is registered with the British Association of Nutritional Therapy.
-She also holds workshops and courses for groups on healthy eating and nutritional advice.
+Dr Karin Elgar completed a three-year course in nutritional therapy at the Institute for Optimum Nutrition and is registered with the British Association of Nutritional Therapy.

 Testimonials